artefactual/archivematica-storage-service-docs/administrators.rst

 which allows ingest of material from Islandora to Archivematica.
 This workflow is in beta testing as of Storage Service 0.9/Archivematica 1.5/Islandora 7.x-1.6.

-**Fields**
+Fields:

-* Size (Optional): Maximum size allowed for this space.
+* **Size**: the maximum size allowed for this space.
 Set to 0 or leave blank for unlimited.
+This field is optional.

-* Path: Absolute path to the space on the storage service machine.
+* **Path**: the absolute path to the Space on the local filesystem.

-* Staging Path: Absolute path to a staging area.
-Must be UNIX filesystem compatible, preferably on the same filesystem as the path.
+* **Staging path**: the absolute path to a staging area.
+Must be UNIX filesystem compatible and preferably will be located on the same filesystem as the path.

-* Fedora user: Fedora user name (for SWORD functionality)
+* **Fedora user**: Fedora user name (for SWORD functionality).

-* Fedora password: Fedora password (for SWORD functionality)
+* **Fedora password**: Fedora password (for SWORD functionality).

-* Fedora name: Name or IP of the remote Fedora machine
+* **Fedora name**: Name or IP of the remote Fedora machine.

 .. note::

    * A Location (see below) must also be created, with the purpose of FEDORA Deposits.

-   * On the Archivematica dashboard, the IP of the storage service needs to be added to the IP whitelist for the REST API, so that transfers will be approved automatically.
+   * On the Archivematica dashboard, the IP of the Storage Service needs to be added to the IP whitelist for the REST API, so that transfers will be approved automatically.